syncfusion-content/wpf-docs/wpf/Autocomplete/Multipath-search.md

 documentation: ug
 ---

-# Multi path search with AutoComplete.
+# Multi path search with AutoComplete

 AutoComplete control already supports the custom search.
 So, it can be used for the MultiPath search.
-When using the AutoCompleteSource object list, the control search is based on the SearchItemPath It’s performed the single path search.
-But using the custom search perform the MultiPath search in AutoComplete.
+When using the object list AutoCompleteSource, the control search is based on the SearchItemPath.
+It’s performed the single path search.
+But using the custom search and perform the MultiPath search in AutoComplete.

 **Model**